StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 {% tabs %}
 {% tab title="Linux" %}
-A proxy can be configured in two ways for an Agent installed on Linux:
+A proxy can be configured in two ways for an Agent running on Linux:

 * **Environment variables** - use a proxy for all Agent communication (Agent checks and communication with StackState) or only for communication with StackState.
 * **Agent configuration file** - use a proxy for communication with StackState only.